PGBSNH20/spaceparkv2-mazdak-orhan/Documentation/readme.md

 **April 30 2021**

-- We started creating our project in Visual Studio
+- We started creating our projects in Visual Studio
 - Started setting up docker compose to out projects

 ---